-- 1. Infrastructure Renovations: To accommodate separation of inventory, patients, and customers, ACS will complete the following renovations: - a.
-Expansion of security check-in area, allowing for two security agents to check in separate lines of Patients and Customers. - Expansion of the Dispensary Vault to accommodate separate Medical and Adult-Use inventories. - 2.
+- 1. Infrastructure Renovations: Due to the generous size of our existing facility and vault, no renovations will be necessary to separate Adult-Use and Medical inventory or operations. - 2.
 Wholesaling & Licensing agreements: The medical marijuana cultivation and production facility, located within RMD585, will have the ability to supply the proposed ME with three (3) types of product lines produced at the RMD585 facility. - a.
 Product Line 1 ACS grown flower.
 Talented cultivation staff currently manage close to 40 different strains, with a variety of new strains introduced throughout each year, all available in flower or pre-rolled forms. - b.
 Product Line 2 ACS Manufactured Concentrates/Extracts.
 Using state of the art equipment and proprietary techniques, ACS is producing a full line of concentrates.
 The concentrate line consists of topicals, tinctures, live resin, live hash, live rosin, distillate, vape pens, sugar and RSO.
 ACS will prioritize the needs of our Patients when determining which concentrate products to offer on the Adult-Use menu. - c.
 Product Line 3 ACS In-House Produced Edibles The kitchen staff brings years of high-end culinary experience to create some of the highest quality edibles in New England.
 The infusion agents use a systematic approach to ensure accurate dosing and offer a rotating seasonal menu of candies, chocolates & baked goods, in a wide range of dosing levels, made from distillate and RSO.
 Adult-Use edibles shall not exceed the 5mg dosing limitation.